Skip to content

 Once you’ve acquired and used up your stated income funding, it’s time to start planning how to repay it.
 Here are some tips that may help you in the long run.

 • Create a Budget: Your loan payments should be a part of your monthly budget.
 This helps ensure you have enough funds set aside for repayments.
-In fact, it should be your top priority until you’ve completely paid it off.
+It should be your top priority until you’ve completely paid it off.

 • Set up Automatic Payments: Setting up automatic payments ensures that, in case of extra expenses, nothing is taken away from your loan payments.
 Fulfilling loan payments on time every month will also improve your credit score.
 If you’re struggling financially, contact your lender – they may offer payment extensions.